makcandrov/densest-subgraph-2approx/README.md

 ### MITRO209 Project
 # Densest subgraph 2-approximation algorithm implemented with a linear temporal complexity

-This projects aims to implement the 2-approximation algorithm for the densest subgraph problem such that it runs in a linear time.
+This project aims to implement the 2-approximation algorithm for the densest subgraph problem so that it runs in a linear time.

 ## I - Densest subgraph problem and 2-approximation algorithm definitions